iterative/mlem.ai/content/docs/user-guide/dvc.md

 ## Example

 Let's continue using the example from above.
-First, let's stop tracking the artifact `models/rf` in DVC and stop ignoring MLEM files in `.dvcignore`.
+First, let's stop tracking the artifact `models/rf` in DVC:

 ```dvc
 $ dvc remove models/rf.dvc
 ```

-and
+and stop ignoring MLEM files in `.dvcignore`:

 ```dvc
 # edit .dvcignore to delete the line with `/**/?*.mlem`